XhinLiang/xhinliang.github.io/source/_posts/backend/livestreaming/scalable-interactive-service-1.md

 ## Background

-Because of the networking improvement and the influent of the COVID-19, live streaming has become the hottest technology on the Internet, again.
+Because of network improvements and the impact of COVID-19, live streaming has become the hottest technology on the Internet, again.

 ![](/uploads/persister-how-to-build-a-scalable-live-streaming-interactive-service--e6c9d24ely1h0obi03jucj20yv0u0dkg.jpg)

 Fortunately, I have been participating in building a live streaming platform.
 In other words, I also have some experience in this domain.
-Today I am gonna talk about the "Interactive Service" of live streaming, my most familiar part of the platform.
+Today I am going to talk about the "Interactive Service" of live streaming, my most familiar part of the platform.

 At first, I have to define the "Interactive Service".
-Commonly, people always split the live streaming platform into two parts: "Video Steaming" and "Interactive Service".
+Commonly, people always split the live streaming platform into two parts: "Video Streaming" and "Interactive Service".

 ![](/uploads/persister-how-to-build-a-scalable-live-streaming-interactive-service--e6c9d24ely1h0oblby6l5j20z60u0tbv.jpg)

 "Video Streaming" means the audio and video that people can instantly watch and hear.
-"Video Streaming" is the bastion of live streaming, we can't see anything and hear any word from the anchor without it, the live streaming totally becomes a boring group chat.
+"Video Streaming" is the foundation of live streaming, we can't see anything and hear any word from the anchor without it, the live streaming totally becomes a boring group chat.

 "Interactive Service" means all the other parts without "Video Streaming".
 Almost everything you can join to the live streaming is the result of "Interactive Service".
-For example, comments, gifts, e-commerce notifications, etc. "Interactive Service" gives live streaming a soul so that live streaming is never a monologue of the anchor, it's a party between the anchor and all of the audiences.
+For example, comments, gifts, e-commerce notifications, etc. "Interactive Service" gives live streaming a soul so that live streaming is never a monologue of the anchor, it's a party between the anchor and all audiences.

 ## Interactive Service